Libensemble/libensemble/docs/tutorials/jobcontroller_forces_tutorial.rst

 libEnsemble features two variants of its job controller that perform identical functions, but are designed for running on different systems.
-For most uses, the MPI variant will be satisfactory; some systems, such as ALCF's Theta, require an additional scheduling utility called Balsam_ running on a separate node for job submission to function properly.
+For most uses, the MPI variant will be satisfactory.
+However, some systems, such as ALCF's Theta do not support MPI launches from compute nodes.
+On these systems libEnsemble is run either on launch nodes or using a proxy launch mechanism to submit jobs from compute nodes.
+One such mechanism is a scheduling utility called Balsam_ which runs on a separate node.
 The Balsam Job Controller variant interacts with Balsam for this purpose.
 The only user-facing difference between the two is which controller is imported and called within a calling script.

 .. _here: https://raw.githubusercontent.com/Libensemble/libensemble/master/libensemble/tests/scaling_tests/forces/forces.c
 .. _Balsam: https://balsam.readthedocs.io/en/latest/